rick-r/marriage-figaro-norway/captions.md

 certi impegni ...
 so io ...

-"I wasn't expecting them to do it this fast!
-And besides, Figaro has certain... obligations towards me"
+I wasn't expecting them to do it this fast!
+And besides, Figaro has certain... obligations towards me